Honda ADV350 (2025) - Review | A great all-rounder

 2025 Honda ADV350 - Price & PCP

-At first blush the ADV350’s £5899 price tag might seem like a lot of dough for a 330cc single-cylinder scooter but it’s a machine that operates at the luxury end of that market and actually substantially undercuts some rivals in the same arena.
+At first glance the ADV350’s £5899 price tag might seem like a lot of dough for a 330cc single-cylinder scooter but it’s a machine that operates at the luxury end of that market and actually substantially undercuts some rivals in the same arena.

 Despite its upgrades, the 2025 model carries the same RRP as the last of the 2024 version, still listed on Honda’s UK website alongside it.
 Surprisingly, at the time of writing the 2022 model also remains available, carrying a price tag that’s £50 cheaper at £5849.